tppope/ppds22/README.md

 framework.
 Cuda gives us the impression that the code is executed on the graphics card, even though our machine does not have an Nvidia graphics card.

-The function that we want to be performed on the cores of the graphics card is marked with the decorator @ cuda.jit.
+The function that we want to be performed on the cores of the graphics card is marked with the decorator @cuda.jit.
 Subsequently, we use the function cuda.grid(n) to obtain thread indices in n-dimensional space.
+The CPU synchronously reads the images from the video and then calls this function to perform a parallel calculation with the pixels of this image on the cores of the graphics card.

 ```python
 @cuda.jit